kshitij1235/PrivateChat/pri_chat_v1/README.md

 A brief description of what this project does and who it's for

-<<<<<<< Updated upstream
 This app is a personal chatting app it can be used with local host or with static ip , and support multi client
 =======
     This app is a personal chatting app it can be used with local host or with static ip this app supports multi client communication